 Over the last century there have been dozens of movies made about pirates.
+Starting back in the silent film era, they became very successful with audiences, making several stars out of there cast.
+Until around the 1950's when interest started to fade, and Hollywood began to move away from producing them.
 Some makers of these films have gone to great lengths to build realistic looking sets and pirate ships.
 They staged elaborate sea battles, and filmed on actual historical locations.
 However very few of these movies give an accurate account of the real history about the pirates and their lives.
 Most are based on fiction, or alter the historical facts around the real pirates they portray.
 Many great book authors have entertained generations of readers much the same way with their stories and adventures of fictitious pirates.
 There is nothing wrong with this, and there is no reason why the movies should not do the same.
-But the fact remains that the lives of some of the real pirates and their adventures are just as fasinating and exciting as any of these works of fiction.
-As a life long fan of the pirate movies I wanted to share some of my favorite classics as well as lesser known pirate films that others have enjoyed.
+But the fact remains that the lives of some of the historical pirates and their adventures are just as fasinating and exciting as any of these works of fiction.
+As a life long fan of these types of movies I wanted to share some of my favorite classics as well as lesser known pirate films that others have enjoyed.
 Some of the movies listed below are currently available to buy or rent in the video marketplace.
 But most of the older ones that were filmed in black and white are now sadly very hard to find, some having never been released on VHS or DVD.

 ABBOTT AND COSTELLO MEET CAPTAIN KIDD

 1952 ~ Bud Abbott, Lou Costello, Charles Laughton - A mix-up between a love letter and a treasure map has waiters Abbott and Costello on the wrong end a cutlass in this slapstick swashbuckler.

 1951 ~ Errol Flynn, Micheline Presle, Vincent Price, Agnes Moorehead - Standard swashbuckling romp with the one and only Errol Flynn.